Chum Darang: Career

-In 2020, Chum made her acting debut with Amazon Prime Video's Paatal Lok, directed by Avinash Arun and Prosit Roy.
+In 2020, Darang made her acting debut with Amazon Prime Video's Paatal Lok, directed by Avinash Arun and Prosit Roy.

 In 2022, she made her Bollywood film debut with Badhaai Do, where she played a pivotal role alongside Bhumi Pednekar and Rajkummar Rao.
 Her portrayal of a same-sex partner in the film was highly praised for its sensitivity and authenticity, earning her recognition as an emerging talent in the Indian film industry.
 The same year, she also appeared in Sanjay Leela Bhansali's Gangubai Kathiawadi, where she played the role of a prostitute.

 She also participated in the eighteenth season of Bigg Boss and emerged as 4th runner up.

-Personal life

-She is dating Karan Veer Mehra as of now, they met during Bigg Boss and eventually started dating after coming out of the show.